microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Layout Validation

 Only texture resources have layout.
-Therefore, buffers are effectively in RESOURCE_STATE_COMMON between `ExecuteCommandLists` boundaries.
-Legacy resource state validation handles buffer state by "decaying" buffer state to RESOURCE_STATE_COMMON upon completion of ExecuteCommandLists.
+Therefore, buffers are effectively in `RESOURCE_STATE_COMMON` between `ExecuteCommandLists` boundaries.
+Legacy resource state validation handles buffer state by "decaying" buffer state to `RESOURCE_STATE_COMMON` upon completion of `ExecuteCommandLists`.
 In fact, the complex rules surrounding resource state promotion and decay are a significant portion of the debug validation source.

 Validation for Layout Barriers is partially validated during command list record using an assumed initial layout.
 The assumed layout is later validated during the `ExecuteCommandLists` call.
 Synchronized command queue execution must be enabled to validate texture layout between `ExecuteCommandLists` calls.
 In some cases, more than one assumed layout is possible (e.g. `D3D12_BARRIER_LAYOUT_SHADER_RESOURCE` and `D3D12_BARRIER_LAYOUT_COMMON` both support use as a shader resource).
 The debug layer resolves the assumed layout against the actual layout during command list execution (again, only when command queue sync is enabled).